 Digital Sustainability in the Modern World Webinar

 With climate and environmental issues being pushed increasingly into our social conciseness and personal lives, it’s only a matter of time to bleed into our work lives.
 More and more businesses are trying to be at the forefront of change regarding sustainability.
-Join us as Robert Taylor (Business Development Director, Concept resourcing) and Tanaz Gould (Commercial Director, Claranet) discuss the best ways to become more sustainable when using your digital technology.
+See how Robert Taylor (Business Development Director, Concept resourcing) and Tanaz Gould (Commercial Director, Claranet) discussed the best ways to become more sustainable when using your digital technology.

 Is Digital Technology and Transformation sustainable?